- Class Features

 Fighter 1 or 2 levels – The benefits here are pretty straight forward.
 A small self heal which is nice at low level, but loses oomph as you go higher, and the Fighting Style ability.
 The Fighting Style ability is really, really nice.

-A tankier Barbarian benefits well from the Duelist ability to pop out additional damage.
+A tankier Barbarian with a shield benefits well from the Duelist ability to pop out additional damage.

-If you want that second Fighter level, you have two options.
-If you are thinking about the crit fishing route, the Champion Improved Critical ability is very strong.
+If you want that third Fighter level, you have two options.
+If you are thinking about the crit-fishing route, the Champion Improved Critical ability is very strong.
 But it’s an all or nothing idea.

 If you aren’t going to work at crit fishing, it may not be all that.
 On the other hand, the Battle Master gives you some great utility abilities, as well as some increased damage when using them.